greroger/AutoMash/README.md

 I2C to provide communication between Raspberry Pi and Arduino's.

 Working on Arduino PID TRIAC phase control of pump's and heater.

+Heater will be straight pid temperature control.

+Pumps will use Hall effect flow sensor for pid control of flow rate.
+Also add option of temperature controled flow rate for counter flow chiller.